sukanyaghosh74/codex-fabric/README.md

 ## 🏆 Acknowledgments

-Built with ❤️ by the Codex Fabric team.
+Built with ❤️ by Sukanya Ghosh.
 Special thanks to:
 - LangChain & LangGraph communities
 - Neo4j for graph database technology
 - OpenAI for LLM capabilities